Steps to becoming a Level 1 Official:

 3. Sufficient proof of practical experience in the position and discipline for which the applicant is applying for an upgrade.

 Motorcycling Queensland runs Officials Training Seminars throughout the state to train volunteer officials to the required national standard.
-Attendance at all Motorcycling Queensland Officials Training Seminars is FREE of charge.
-Motorcycling Queensland provides all necessary course resources, as well as catering at the seminar.
+Attendance at all Motorcycling Queensland Officials Training Seminars are FREE of charge.
+Motorcycling Queensland provides all necessary course resources..
+Click on the Officials Seminar Calendar box below to see when the next seminar is available for you.